 IgnoreSIGPIPE= option, see

-restart or equivalent operation instead of a pair of separate systemctl stop and
+systemctl restart or equivalent operation instead of a pair of separate

 Note that the log record metadata for records transferred via such standard output/error streams reflect the metadata of the peer the stream was originally created for.
 If the stream connection is passed on to other processes (such as further child processes forked off the main service process), the log records will not reflect their metadata, but will continue to describe the original process.
 This is different from the other logging transports listed above, which are inherently record based and where the metadata is always associated with the individual record.

 In addition to the implicit standard output/error logging of services, stream logging is also available via the systemd-cat(1) command line tool.